coolsharp/AnimationClock/README.md

 ## How do I get it?
-Add the following to your build.gradle file.
+Add the following to your build.gradle(Project) file.
 ```
 allprojects {
      repositories {